 Through the 2015-2025 Long Term Plan, Waikato Regional Council agreed to rebrand the funds into a single programme - the Natural Heritage Partnership Programme - and to widen the criteria to include multi-year funding and assistance with ongoing project coordination costs.

-A funding policy including refreshed criteria and application guidelines is currently under development.
-In the meantime applicants are encouraged to discuss their project proposals with Council staff as per the details below.
+A funding policy including refreshed criteria and application guidelines is attached below.
+Applicants are encouraged to discuss their project proposals with council staff before applying to any of the funds.

 Natural Heritage Fund